quasarframework/quasar-ui-qcalendar/app-extension/README.md

 # Quasar App Extension QCalendar

+> If you are looking for QCalendar that works with Vue 3, head over to the [new docs](https://qcalendar.netlify.app/).

 The **QCalendar App Extension** allows you to seamlessly add the [QCalendar](../ui) component into your Quasar application.
 It manages the boot file file and all other configuration for you.

 [![npm](https://img.shields.io/npm/v/@quasar/quasar-app-extension-qcalendar.svg?label=@quasar/quasar-app-extension-qcalendar)](https://www.npmjs.com/package/@quasar/quasar-app-extension-qcalendar)